TheTimidShade/TTS-Cloak/README.md

 ## Changelog
 Read below for complete changelog history.

+### 16/10/2021
+- Fixed typo in newer 'Give Cloak' editor module which was preventing the cloak from being added in multiplayer.

 ### 15/10/2021
 Applied changes from script version:
 - Added stringtable support to allow the script to be translated.
 If you are willing to help translate the script into another language, contact me in my Discord!